turingschool/front-end-curriculum/lessons/module-3/unit-testing-react.md

 **Golden Rule**: No copy and pasting.
 Part of the point of this exercise is to build up some muscle memory.

-When testing React apps, or really when testing any kind of application, most of the tests your write will be *unit tests*.
-Unit tests make sure this small, isolated, parts (units) of our application behave as expected.
-The more we can write our code in a way that is testable at the unit level, the easier it will be to scale and extend our applications.
+When testing any kind of application, most of the tests your write will be *unit tests*.
+For practical purposes a unit is a function.
+When we write code that is testable at the unit level, we can more easily scale and extend our applications.

 ---
 **_Turn and talk_: We hear a lot about unit, integration, and acceptance tests.